pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 The MongoDB website has robust tutorials for installation.
 Be sure to get the Mongo shell and add it to PATH so you can follow along with the below.
 Although the code is provided in a notebook format, most commands in this article and the first 'notebook' will only work through the Mongo shell.
 This can be opened directly (by clicking on the .exe file), or from the command prompt using <code>mongosh</code>.

-- <a href="https://www.mongodb.com/docs/manual/installation/">MongoDB Installation Tutorials</a>
+- <a href="https://www.mongodb.com/docs/manual/installation/" target="_blank" rel="noopener noreferrer">MongoDB Installation Tutorials</a>
-- <a href="https://www.mongodb.com/try/download/shell">MongoDB Shell</a>
+- <a href="https://www.mongodb.com/try/download/shell" target="_blank" rel="noopener noreferrer">MongoDB Shell</a>

 Also, regardless of which language or platform you plan on using, be sure to get the MongoDB command line tools, as this will be essential toward actions like reading and writing to file.

-- <a href="https://www.mongodb.com/try/download/database-tools">MongoDB Command Line Tools</a>
+- <a href="https://www.mongodb.com/try/download/database-tools" target="_blank" rel="noopener noreferrer">MongoDB Command Line Tools</a>

 For PyMongo, if you are using Anaconda, I recommend using <code>conda install pymongo</code> from the Anaconda command prompt (activate it with <code>conda activate base</code> first if operating from the general command prompt).
-Otherwise, review the instructions <a href="https://www.mongodb.com/docs/languages/python/pymongo-driver/upcoming/get-started/download-and-install/?msockid=10b2dcbcd0206ffd212ec970d1946ee7">here</a>.
+Otherwise, review the instructions <a href="https://www.mongodb.com/docs/languages/python/pymongo-driver/upcoming/get-started/download-and-install/?msockid=10b2dcbcd0206ffd212ec970d1946ee7" target="_blank" rel="noopener noreferrer">here</a>.